geraldotech/RDBMS/mysql.md

     - `SHOW TABLES;` or `SHOW FULL TABLES;`
   - Delete record
     - `DELETE FROM <tablename> WHERE item_id='8';`
+  - Where contains string
+    - `SELECT * FROM cadastros WHERE NOME like '%GERALDO%';`

 - Now give this user permission over the example_database database: